 The Inland Land Use and Development Code (ILUDC) is the City's guiding collection of land use policies and regulations that implement the General Plan's vision for Fort Bragg.
 City staff received a request from a community member to allow the keeping of more bee hives in more zoning districts without a Minor Use Permit in order to better serve our local 4H club.
-Staff took this matter to the Community Development Committee, which directed staff to complete a minor ILUDC amendment to allow additional bee keeping activities in the Inland portion of the City.
+Staff took this matter to the Community Development Committee, which directed staff to complete a minor ILUDC amendment to allow additional beekeeping activities in the Inland portion of the City.
 The City last updated the ILUDC in 2014 and 2017.
-Generally staff seeks to avoid minor amendments to the ILUDC because they necessitate the commitment of significant staff resources to prepare the appropriate environmental document and undertake the hearings etc. Generally staff prefers to collect LUDC changes over the course of at least two or three years prior to undertaking an ILUDC amendment.
+Generally, staff seeks to avoid minor amendments to the ILUDC because they necessitate the commitment of significant staff resources to prepare the appropriate environmental document and undertake the hearings.
+Staff prefers to collect LUDC changes over the course of at least two or three years prior to undertaking an ILUDC amendment.

-The ILUDC requires that the Planning Commission conduct at least one public hearing regarding amendments to the ILUDC, and recommend to the Council whether to approve, approve in modified form or disapprove the proposed amendment based on findings provided in ILUDC Section 18.94.060.
+The Planning Commission conducted a public hearing regarding amendments to the ILUDC on May 23, 2018, and adopted a resolution recommending that Council approve the proposed amendment based on findings provided in ILUDC Section 18.94.060.
+The proposed revision to the ILUDC is summarized below and included in Attachment 1:

-ARTICLE 4 - STANDARDS FOR SPECIFIC LAND USES ILUDC Section Proposed Change(s) Chapter 18.42.040 Standards for Animal Keeping Allow up to two hives per parcel without a Minor Use Permit approval in residential, commercial and industrial zones.
+ARTICLE 4 - STANDARDS FOR SPECIFIC LAND USES

+ILUDC Section Proposed Change(s)

+Chapter 18.42.040 Standards for Animal Keeping Allow up to two hives per parcel without a Minor Use Permit approval in residential, commercial and industrial zones.
 Require a Minor Use Permit approval for more than 2 hives per parcel in all zoning districts.
-Limit the placement of bee hives to areas that are more than one mile away from the McKerricker State Park's Glass Beach Headlands, due to the presence of a rare and endangered bee on the Headlands.
-Require that all parcels that establish non-native been colonies also plant native plants that are known sources of nectar and pollen for bees.
+Limit the placement of bee hives to areas that are more than one mile away from the MacKerricher State Park's Glass Beach Headlands, due to the presence of a rare and endangered bee on the Headlands.
+Require that all parcels that establish non-native bee colonies also plant native plants that are known sources of nectar and pollen for bees.